LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 1. On line 7, the `&` tells Qt to set up a keyboard shortcut, \keys{\Alt + q}, that 'presses' the button.[^QShortcut]
 2. You may notice that on lines 6, 7, and 9, we allocate memory with `new` but never call `delete`.
-    Unlike normal C++ objects, Qt objects are written so that they clean up their children when they are destructed.
+    Unlike typical C++ objects, Qt objects are written so that they clean up their children when they are destructed.
     In this case, our `QTextEdit` and `QPushButton` are added as children to our `QVBoxLayout` object, and that layout object is added as a child to the `QWidget` created on line 13.
     This means that as long as we clean up that `QWidget`, all our other objects will get cleaned up automatically!